tuomijal/TLO-32410/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tuomijal/TLO-32410/master)

 This repository contains my implementation of all the assignments required in TLO-32410 Johdatus Datatieteeseen 2020 -course.
+The dataset consists of the Inside AirBnB Barcelona dataset.
+Please note that the all the notebooks are available as interactive versions using [Binder](https://mybinder.org/v2/gh/tuomijal/TLO-32410/master).
+This is especially important when evaluating the visualiations.

 ## Visualisations